Course correct

 Course structure

-• Follow-up weekend sessions before assessments are scheduled via Zoom, after 5.30pm
+Follow-up sessions before assessments are scheduled via Zoom, after 5.30pm Lectures are recorded

-• Live lectures are recorded for content to be revisited
+Live lectures are recorded and content can be revisited on the modules QM+ pages

 Additional travel/accommodation costs